 Duration: 8 days

-The intention of this tour is to show you the natural beauty of the old villages in the Konavle Valley countryside, the Elaphiti islands and Mljet island which is a national park.
+This self-guided walking holiday will show you the natural beauty of the old villages in the Konavle Valley countryside, the Elaphiti islands (near Dubrovnik) and Mljet island, much of which is a national park.

 Exploring the Croatian coast and islands on foot offers a unique opportunity to experience the stunning landscapes, the ancient towns and cultural heritage that makes Dubrovnik and southern Dalmatia one of the must-see destinations in the world.
 The Croatian Adriatic coast and islands will show you the country in a way that brings a smile and joy for simple things like unspoiled nature, crystal blue sea, sunny days, friendly locals and much more from the local way of life and its rich history.